python/cpython/Doc/library/pickle.rst

    argument is needed.
 Bytes past the pickled object's representation are ignored.

-   Optional keyword arguments are encoding and errors, which are used to decode 8-bit string instances pickled by Python 2.x.
-These default to 'ASCII' and 'strict', respectively.
+   Optional keyword arguments are *fix_imports*, *encoding* and *errors*, which are used to control compatiblity support for pickle stream generated by Python 2.x.
+If *fix_imports* is True, pickle will try to map the old Python 2.x names to the new names used in Python 3.x.
+The *encoding* and *errors* tell pickle how to decode 8-bit string instances pickled by Python 2.x; these default to 'ASCII' and 'strict', respectively.

 The :mod:`pickle` module defines three exceptions: